sassdavid/dotfiles/README.md

 configuring a number of tools in your home directory.

 It even handles cloning down this repo.
-You'll get a chance to pick the clone location in the script as well as view and / or change any system packages that get installed before your system is modified.
+You'll get a chance to pick the clone location when running the script as well as view and / or change any system packages that get installed before your system is modified.

 ### 🌱 On a fresh system?